rust-lang/rustc-dev-guide/src/building/suggested.md

 ## Configuring `rust-analyzer` for `rustc`

-### Visual Studio Code
+### Project-local rust-analyzer setup

 `rust-analyzer` can help you check and format your code whenever you save a file.
 By default, `rust-analyzer` runs the `cargo check` and `rustfmt` commands, but you can override these commands to use more adapted versions of these tools when hacking on `rustc`.
-For example, `x setup vscode` will prompt you to create a `.vscode/settings.json` file which will configure Visual Studio code.
-This will ask `rust-analyzer` to use `./x check` to check the sources, and the stage 0 rustfmt to format them.
+With custom setup, `rust-analyzer` can use `./x check` to check the sources, and the stage 0 rustfmt to format them.
-The recommended `rust-analyzer` settings live at [`src/etc/rust_analyzer_settings.json`].

 The default `rust-analyzer.check.overrideCommand` command line will check all the crates and tools in the repository.
 If you are working on a specific part, you can override the command to only check the part you are working on to save checking time.
 For example, if you are working on the compiler, you can override the command to `x check compiler --json-output` to only check the compiler part.
 You can run `x check --help --verbose` to see the available parts.